j0naslarss0n/iotCloudSolution/README.md

 While some measures have been taken to secure this project (AWS wont allow less) there are some that hasn't.
 Connecting the 'thing' with end-2-end ecryption is something that cannot be circumviened.
 Also keeping your IoT devices to least-privilage when it comes to policies (as mentioned in the AWS IoT section above), no unit should have more priviliges then what the unit need to complete it's task.

+The webhook key and path is stored in the script of the Lambda function, which is a poor practice, instead I could have used AWS secrets manager, or any other similar appropriate service from AWS.

 The same goes for roles, within the AWS ecosystem there's the <i><b>IAM</i></b> tool, this address each user not to have more then sufficient amount of access to do their tasks.

+One example of how roles play a part in this solution, Grafana was only given a read-access privilage to fetch data.

 During this project I have been on the root account, this is by default on any system a malpractice.
 To keep a IoT-solution secure users should, aswell as units and devices, follow the principle of least-privilage.
 </p>